Contributed By Patrikios Pavlou & Associates LLC

 Judgment to Set Aside

-A defendant can apply to the court to have the claim dismissed and/or set aside, and/or request to strike out part or the whole action for various reasons, such as due to lack of jurisdiction of the Cypriot court to try the action, the actionable right being covered by res judicata, or the proceedings being frivolous and vexatious or constituting an abuse of the court’s process.
+A defendant can apply to the court to have the claim dismissed and/or set aside, and/or request to strike out part of or the whole action for various reasons, such as due to lack of jurisdiction of the Cypriot court to try the action, the actionable right being covered by res judicata, or the proceedings being frivolous and vexatious or constituting an abuse of the court’s process.

-There are various types of other interim judgments/orders that can be issued by the court in the process of a litigation proceeding that are issued following the filing of a relevant application by a party, such as a judgment for the claimant to provide security for costs, a judgment for amending pleadings, and a judgment for the provision of further and better particulars on a filed pleading.
+There are various types of other interim orders/judgments that can be issued by the court in the process of a litigation proceeding that are issued following the filing of a relevant application by a party, such as a judgment for the claimant to provide security for costs, a judgment for amending pleadings, and a judgment for the provision of further and better particulars on a filed pleading.

 Furthermore, the Cypriot courts may issue interim prohibitive, mandatory, disclosure or preservation orders within the framework of pending proceedings, as discussed in 1.1 Options to Identify Another Party’s Asset Position.
-In addition to these orders, Cypriot courts have jurisdiction to issue Anton Piller orders (search orders enabling the claimant to enter premises and obtain information that is likely to be destroyed), Norwich Pharmacal orders (ordering disclosure of information against a wrongdoer) and gagging orders (preventing the respondents from disclosing the filing of the proceedings and/or the application to the public in general, any potential defendants and/or any other unauthorised third party).
+In addition to these orders, Cypriot courts have jurisdiction to issue Anton Piller orders (search orders enabling the claimant to enter premises and obtain information that is likely to be destroyed), Norwich Pharmacal orders (ordering disclosure of information against a wrongdoer) and gagging orders (preventing the respondents from disclosing the filing of the proceedings and/or the application to the public in general, any potential defendants, and/or any other unauthorised third party).
 Orders for the appointment of an interim receiver or an administrator of assets can also be issued.

 Such orders are deemed appropriate in cases where a prohibitive injunction is insufficient on its own.
 These cases are likely to arise where there is a measurable risk that a defendant/respondent will act in breach of the freezing order or otherwise seek to ensure that its assets will not be available to satisfy any judgment that may be given against it.

 Other orders that can be issued are orders in support of arbitration or foreign proceedings, or orders facilitating an arbitration proceeding.
 Under Regulation (EU) 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Recast Brussels Regulation), Cypriot courts can issue an interim order at any time in aid or support of court proceedings pending before the courts of an EU member state without the need to file substantive proceedings in Cyprus.
-These orders are considered interim, pending the adjudication of the main proceeding, which is taking place in another jurisdiction.
+These orders are considered interim, pending the adjudication of the main proceeding taking place in another jurisdiction.

 A party can seek most of the remedies usually available under common law and the principles of equity.
 The Cypriot courts have broad powers to award a variety of remedies to a successful claimant.
 Most commonly, the following remedies are awarded for civil and commercial claims:

-Once a party obtains a judgment in Cyprus or once a foreign judgment is recognised and registered in Cyprus (once a foreign judgment is registered, it takes the form of a domestic judgment and it is treated as such by the courts in Cyprus), then the party who has obtained a judgment may take execution measures towards the satisfaction of the judgment.
+Once a party obtains a judgment in Cyprus or once a foreign judgment is recognised and registered in Cyprus (once a foreign judgment is registered, it takes the form of a domestic judgment and is treated as such by the courts in Cyprus), then the party who has obtained a judgment may take execution measures towards the satisfaction of the judgment.

 The Civil Procedure Law, Cap 6 provides that every court’s judgment ordering the payment of money may be enforced through all or any of the following methods of execution and enforcement directed against the judgment debtor.